tendermint/liquidity/x/liquidity/spec/01_concepts.md

 The Liquidity Module lets you implement a decentralized token exchange (DEX) on any Cosmos SDK-based network.
 Any user can create a liquidity pool with a pair of tokens, provide liquidity by depositing reserve tokens into the liquidity pool, and trade tokens using the liquidity pool.

+The Liquidity Module provides a complete backend utility flow of simple AMM (Automated Market Makers) functionality for liquidity providers and swap requestors.

 ### How the Liquidity Module works

 These features of the Liquidity Module create incentives to transfer tokens:

-- Combines a traditional order book-based exchange system with a Uniswap-like AMM (Automated Market Maker) mechanism.
+- Combines a traditional order book-based exchange system with a Uniswap-like AMM mechanism.
 This hybrid system deepens liquidity for the token swap marketplace.

 - Executes batch-style swaps that minimize front-running risk and sub-second latency competition, thereby protecting ordinary traders.